 College of Humanities, Arts, and Sciences

-The UNI Suzuki School’s Northern Iowa Junior Orchestra will present a spring concert.
+Under the direction of UNI School of Music professor and conductor Rebecca Burkhardt, the Northern Iowa Symphony Orchestra will join with the Concert Chorale, conducted by professor Dyan Meyer, to offer a spring concert.
 This event is free and open to the public.